-I remember we used to play a game over the phone.
+I remember my grandmother and I used to play a game over the phone.
 Whenever my grandmother called we’d say, “Hello?” into the receiver back and forth until one of us finally broke and laughed.
 She lost most of the time, because I would change my voice into all these silly tones and pitches.
 When we were finished laughing, we’d talk for a bit and then say our goodbyes.
 I was nine years old the last time we played this game, even though she lived for twelve more years.
 She had forgotten our game because Alzheimer’s took it from her.

 My grandmother was diagnosed with Alzheimer’s in 2002.
-At seven years old, I had no understanding of this illness except that it made you forget things.
+At seven years old I had no understanding of this illness except that it made you forget things.
 But through time I came to see that it was so much more than just memory.

 According to the Alzheimer’s Association, “Alzheimer’s is a type of dementia that causes problems with memory, thinking and behavior.”
 By technicality, it is a building up of plaque in the spaces between nerve cells, suspected to block communication amongst nerve cells.
 It begins in regions of the brain responsible for memory before it spreads into other parts.